 - Make a backup of any files you want to keep.
-Erasing your Mac permanently deletes the files on it.
+Erasing your Mac permanently will delete the files on it.

 Use Disk Utility to erase your Mac

-- If asked, select a user you know the password for, then enter their administrator password.
+- If asked, select a user you know the password for and enter their administrator password.